Decipher/lagoon/charts/lagoon-logs-concentrator/README.md

 This service collects logs from logs-dispatchers (both local and remote) using fluentd's forward protocol, and sends them to Elasticsearch.

+## Configuration

+See the commented sample configuration at the end of `values.yaml`.

 ## TLS

 Clients connect to this service via TLS.
 Mutual TLS authentication is performed by the client and server.